regiregi22/RaspiNail/index.md

 My aim is to set up a Bitcoin and Lightning node that

-* is as fully validating Bitcoin Full Node and does not require any trust in a 3rd party,
+* is a Bitcoin Full Node running 24/7, supporting Lightning Network routing, and not requiring any trust in a 3rd party.
-* is reliably running 24/7,
+* is configured with the higher standards of security and privacy, while keeping usability and compatibility.
-* is part of and supports the decentralization of the Lightning network by routing payments and
+* is using a 64 bits state of the art operating system, and the latest and most stable versions of the applications.
-* can be used to send and receive personal payments using the command line interface.
+* is using oversized hardware requirements that will be enough for more than a decade.

-This server is set up without graphical user interface and is used remotely using the Secure Shell (SSH) command line.
+* is set up without graphical user interface and is used remotely using the Secure Shell (SSH) command line.

 ### Target audience

 This guide strives to give simple and foolproof instructions.
 But the goal is also to do everything ourselves, no shortcuts that involve trust in a 3rd party allowed.
 This makes this guide quite technical and lengthy, but I try to make it as straightforward as possible and explain everything for you to gain a basic understanding of the how and why.
 If you like to learn about Linux, Bitcoin and Lightning, this guide is for you.

 ## A word of caution
 All components of the Lightning network are still under development and we are dealing with real money here.